Burhan Doğançay Series

 This is a list of creative periods (series) by Burhan Doğançay (11 September 1929 – 16 January 2013), a Turkish-American artist, who became famous for translating realistic objects such as billboards, posters, graffiti and other street art into seemingly abstract compositions.
 Considered the most influential Turkish-born artist of the post war-era, Dogancay's oeuvre is categorized into fourteen distinct series in which he predominantly used collage and fumage.
 While Dogançay spent most of his artistic career in New York City he always remained closely connected to his native Turkey.
 In addition, Dogancay created a photographic archive called Walls Of The World (1975-2012), which encompasses about 30,000 slides of walls in approximately 500 cities in over 100 countries.

 Creative Periods (Series)

-The Dogancay Museum in Istanbul, Turkey dedicated to the artistic legacy of Burhan Doğançay, offers a stunning visual survey of the evolution of his oeuvre, from his early figurative paintings to his wall-inspired art.
+The Dogancay Museum in Istanbul, Turkey dedicated to the artistic legacy of Burhan Doğançay, offers a visual survey of the evolution of his oeuvre, from his early figurative paintings to his wall-inspired art.